serokell/blog-posts/Typed Template Haskell/article.md

 Now for our Template Haskell version.
 As usual, let's create two files, `TH.hs` and `Main.hs`, to work with through this example.

+Please note that for GHC 9, you will need to write `Code Q a` in places where we write `Q (TExp a)`.
+For more details, see the section about [Compatibility with GHC 9](#compatibility-with-ghc-9).

 This is what should be in `TH.hs`:
 ```hs
 {-# LANGUAGE TemplateHaskell #-}